ezefranca/EFImageViewZoom/README.md

 ```

 ## Setup
-Optional, you can setup some properties of UIImageView
+Optionally, you can set up some properties of UIImageView

 ```swift
 @IBInspectable public var image: UIImage!